affinidi/affinidi-ssi-dart/README.md

 Each DID method extends the base class [`DidManager`](https://github.com/affinidi/affinidi-ssi-dart/blob/main/lib/src/did/did_manager/did_manager.dart) to inherit the functionality to manage the supported DIDs.

-## Ed25519/X25519 Key Derivation
+## Ed25519 Key Agreement

-If you select an Ed25519 key (Edwards curve) for your DID or wallet, the Dart SSI package will use this curve for digital signatures.
-However, for key agreement purposes, the package automatically derives an X25519 key from the Ed25519 key.
+When using Ed25519 keys for digital signatures, the Dart SSI package automatically handles key agreement operations by internally deriving X25519 keys from Ed25519 keys when needed.

-When generating a DID Document with the Dart SSI package using an Ed25519 key, the resulting document will include both:
+When generating a DID Document with an Ed25519 key, the package automatically:

-- **Ed25519** for signing (digital signatures).
+- Uses **Ed25519** for signing (digital signatures)
-- **X25519** for encryption/ECDH (key agreement) derived from Ed25519 as needed.
+- Internally derives **X25519** keys for encryption/ECDH (key agreement) operations

-The Dart SSI package handles both the key derivation and DID Document construction automatically, so you don't need to convert keys or add verification methods manually.
-Be aware that it uses the same key material in different forms for signing and encryption operations.
+This key derivation and DID Document construction is handled automatically - you don't need to manually convert keys or add verification methods.
+The same Ed25519 key material is used in different forms for both signing and encryption operations.

 ## Support & feedback